What to Know About Baby Carrots

 Tiny smooth carrots – which are perfect for snacking and dipping – don’t actually grow that way.
-Find out how they’re made, and why it’s OK to munch on them.
+Find out how baby carrots are made, and why it’s healthy to munch on them.

 Baby carrots were invented by a California carrot farmer, Mike Yurosek.
 In the early 1980s, Yurosek found that many of his carrots were not saleable because they were “ugly” — they weren’t the size or shape that could be sold at the grocery store.
 Instead of tossing these “ugly” carrots, he used an industrial bean cutter to shape them into what are now called “baby carrots.”

 The success of baby carrots was overwhelming.
 By 1987, carrot consumption had increased by 30 percent.
-Today, baby carrots consist of 70 percent of total carrot sales.
+In 2016, baby carrots consisted of 70 percent of total carrot sales.
+During the pandemic demands for baby carrots were on the rise as they require minimal prep and today you can still find loads of baby carrots available on store shelves, regular and petite cut.

-One concern about baby carrots has been the rinsing process, especially when chlorine is used.
-However, since carrots do grow underground, there is a food safety concern.
-After being harvested, carrots receive a gentle wash in a small amount of chlorine (the amount is less than is present in everyday tap drinking water), a common practice used with fresh-cut produce.
+There has been some concern about the rinsing process of the carrots, especially when chlorine is used.
+However, since carrots do grow underground in the soil, there is a food safety concern.
+After being harvested, carrots receive a gentle wash in a small amount of chlorine (the amount is less than is present in everyday tap drinking water).
+This is a common practice used with fresh-cut produce.
 Before being dried and bagged, however, the carrots are thoroughly rinsed to remove any excess chlorine.

 Because of the shaping and peeling of baby carrots, some of the nutrients are lost.
 However, baby carrots are still jam-packed with nutrition.
 One medium baby carrot provides 5 calories and 1 gram of carbs, and is free of fat and cholesterol.
 It’s also an excellent source of vitamin A: One baby carrot provides close to 30 percent of the recommended daily amount.